computationalpathologygroup/ASAP/Readme.md

 #### Compilation

 To compile the code yourself, some prerequesites are required.
-First, we use CMake as our build system and Microsoft Visual Studio or GCC as the compiler.
+First, we use CMake (version >= 3.5) as our build system and Microsoft Visual Studio or GCC as the compiler.
 The software depends on numerous third-party libraries:

 - Boost (http://www.boost.org/)
 - OpenCV (http://www.opencv.org/)